Alien Legacy

 Alien Legacy is a sci-fi strategy game developed by Ybarra Productions and published by Sierra On-Line in 1994 for MS-DOS.

 Gameplay

 The game includes elements of city construction, research, resource management, industrial production and combat.
 Players must colonize a star system light-years from Earth by building planetary cities and Space Stations.
 Several advisors guide the player through the plot and a PDA reminds the player of important tasks as objectives, revealed as the scenario progresses.
-Given sufficient player immersion, the game atmosphere may add to the experience of ensuring the survival of mankind.
 The game progresses in real-time but the game speed can be adjusted.

 Some tasks must be done before a set time limit or else the game will end prematurely.
 For example, at the beginning of the game, if the player fails to form a self-sufficient colony on Gaea, (a colony with at least one habitat, power plant and factory) the science advisor (also the mission's executive officer) will kill the player for incompetence and take over the command.